 Mr. Dvorak has served as a director since January 2011.
-He has served as a Vice President of NCM since January 2008.
+He has served as an investment professional with NCM since January 2008, including as Managing Director (June 2012 to present) and Vice President (January 2008 through May 2012).
 Mr. Dvorak served as a consultant and subsequently a Senior Investment Analyst with Falcon Fund Management, a Dallas-based investment firm, from September 2006 to December 2007, and as a Vice President with Fagan Capital, an investment firm located in Irving, Texas, from 1999 to June 2006.
 Previously, Mr. Dvorak was with Koch Industries, a diversified energy, chemicals and materials provider, as Chief Financial Officer of a business unit and as a board member of a Koch affiliate.
 Mr. Dvorak has additional experience as a management consultant with Booz Allen & Hamilton in Chicago, Illinois.